thegreentimtam/Git-Screenplays/07 Branches.md

 Pull Requests are the place we discuss changes made in Branches.
 Go to the `Pull Requests` tab in Github, and click `New Pull Request`.
 Set `main` as the base branch, and the branch you want to discuss as the `compare`.

 You can now discuss the pull request just like an Issue.
 Click the `Files Changes` tab in the pull request to see all the changes made and make comments on individual lines.

+## Merging

+Once they're ready, you can click the `Merge` button to combine these changes with your main repository.